Pattern Blindness: Why Your Brain Misses Patterns & How to Fix It

 • Emotional Arousal: High-stress or high-excitement states increase pattern-seeking behavior, including false positives.

-• Fatigue Effects: Tired brains are more likely to make pattern recognition errors in both directions — missing real patterns and seeing false ones.
+• Fatigue Effects: Tired brains are more likely to make pattern recognition errors in both directions—missing real patterns and seeing false ones.

-This phenomenon is particularly common in gambling, trading, and competitive gaming where patterns feel crucial but may be statistically random.
+This phenomenon is particularly common in gambling, trading, and competitive gaming, where patterns feel crucial but may be statistically random.

 Final Thought: Pattern Blindness as Cognitive Adaptation